Cystocele (Anterior Prolapse)

 Once your diagnosis has been confirmed and the level of severity of the prolapse established, then a treatment plan can be put in place.
 If you have mild anterior prolapse and no symptoms, usually no treatment is necessary beyond self-care instructions.
 If you need assistance to cope with your symptoms, however, you may end up with a treatment plan or even cystocele surgery.
 Here are the treatment options:

 - “Wait and see” is often encouraged if you have no symptoms or mild symptoms and are attempting to avoid more invasive treatment.
 If you follow self-care instructions, your prolapse can stay the same or actually get better.
-Check in with your doctor regularly if you take this path to make sure the prolapse has not worsened.
+Check in with your good gynecologist regularly if you take this path to make sure the prolapse has not worsened.
 Treatment plans can always be put into place later if the prolapse does get worse.

 - Providing physical support, such as a pessary, can be the answer to providing surgery-free relief of symptoms.
 A pessary is inserted as a diaphragm or cervical cap, providing support so your vagina does not feel the pressure of the surrounding organs.